I want to start swim lessons for my baby, how old does she have to be? Mary Ellen

 What about water in his ears?
 Joanie

-Miss Bea: You can put "swim ear" drops that can be bought at the drug store to help evaporate any moisture in the ear, but some doctors say that they are not necessary.
+Miss Bea: If your child is prone to outer ear infections (swimmer's ear), you can put "swim ear" drops that can be bought at the drug store to help evaporate any moisture in the ear, but many doctors say that they are not necessary.

 My baby is 11 weeks old.
 When can we put him in a swimming pool?
 Tania

-Miss Bea: Generally it is recommended not to take babies to a pool before 6 months.
+Miss Bea: The American Academy of Pediatrics recommends not to take babies to a pool before 6 months.
 That is due to the germs he can pick up from the water before his immune system is developed.
-But if it is a private pool and you know that the chemicals are balanced, you can take the baby in as soon as you feel comfortable.
+But if it is a private pool and you know that the chemicals are balanced, you can take the baby as soon as the umbilical cord falls off.
 Hold the baby close to you until he gets used to the water temperature.
 Hold the baby securely if the baby can't hold his head up since you don't want him to swallow water.
+I show you some holds on my DVD.
 If water gets splashed in his face just wipe his nose.

 My toddler loves the water and he thinks he can swim.
 He wants me to let him go.
 Tracy

 Miss Bea: I bet he loves the tub and even puts his face under the water in the tub so you think that he can hold his breath.
 Do this in the pool.
-Hold him Close to you count to three and jump up taking a breath then go under the water together for a split second.
+Hold him close to you count to three and jump up taking a breath then go under the water together for a split second.
 You spit and blow out and laugh and see if he does the same.
 Make it a game and stay under the water a little longer each time.
+As he gets used to being under water you can stay longer and even let him go...
 More games like this in my swim lesson DVD.

 My child screams in the water but we have a pool and live near a lake.
 Should I wait for lessons?
 Shari

-Miss Bea: If the child is afraid, take it slow; try different approach to the skill.
-Check on yourself.
+Miss Bea: If the child is afraid, take it slow.
 The child needs to trust you.
 Are you mixing your signals?
 Is he going under water without enough warning?
 The child has no control in the water and he knows it.
 Are you comfortable and confident with the lesson?
-If you cannot have a calming relaxing attitude, someone else may have to do the lessons.
+Be calm and loving.
+Ignore the crying and laugh and have fun.
+Go under water together.
+Have your child push you or your spouse under the water.
+If you cannot have a calming relaxing attitude, someone else may have go in the pool with your child.
 Have friends in the water, maybe a babysitter...

 Submit your questions to Miss Bea in the contact link